Primary health care systems

 The Commonwealth Fund has profiled the health care systems of 18 different countries from across the world, providing information on a wide range of topics including health insurance, health system organisation and governance, use of information technology and evidence-based practice.
 To gain an insight into these health systems and to learn how they compare the following interactive map links to country specific chapters of the Commonwealth Fund publication: 2015 International Profiles of Health Care Systems, edited by Mossialos and Wenzl.

 Australia has three levels of government: federal, state/territory, and local government and a complex PHC system with both public and private components.

 The Australian Government introduced the Medicare system in 1984.
 All Australian Government funding for health services comes from taxation through its general revenue.
 A Medicare Levy is set at 1.5% of taxable earnings (for all but low income earners).
 A surcharge of an additional 1% is levied on high income earners who do not have private health insurance.

 While general practices are private businesses, Medicare covers general practice consultations although in many cases a co‑payment is also charged by the practice.
 The Australian Government funds the Pharmaceutical Benefits Scheme (PBS) which substantially covers the cost of medications.

-Private healthcare financing is from out of pocket payments and optional private health insurance.
-Unlike many countries, Australia has no employer based health insurance schemes.
+Private health care financing is from out-of-pocket payments and optional private health insurance.
+Unlike many countries, Australia has no employer-based health insurance schemes.

 Most family physicians are remunerated on a fee-for-service basis paid by the national insurance system (Medicare), which is funded through taxation.
 There are some salaried GPs and in some areas there is a blended system of salary, capitation and fee-for-service in order to provide incentives for better preventive and chronic disease care.
 Primary health care is delivered at no charge to the patient.
 GPs receiving any funding from the public system cannot charge higher than the rate fixed for the specified service.